Be Bold Blog

 4. You’ll have more career planning opportunities

-One often overlooked advantage of small classes in college is the increased opportunities to partake in career planning activities.
+One often overlooked advantage of colleges with smaller class sizes is the increased opportunities to partake in career planning activities.
 More face time with your professors offers more chances for them to get to know you and help you meet your professional goals – or explore your career options.
 They can also offer support or provide guidance on your next steps after graduation.

 For example, building a personal relationship with a professor can help you acquire meaningful recommendation letters for grad school or professional references for a job.
 Rather than just saying “This student got an A in my class,” they can elaborate on your personal growth and development, the challenges you overcame, and your strengths and aptitudes.